Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 Possibly, but you should ask first, and consider whether you need a more specialist assessment.

 We are aware of some GPs undergoing assessment training with local clinical psychologists or practicing under the supervision of a specialist psychiatrist.
-However, we expect most GPs to prefer a specialist diagnostic assessment from elsewhere before prescribing.
+However, we expect many GPs to prefer a specialist diagnostic assessment from elsewhere before prescribing.

-The diagnostic process is very time-intensive; most primary care settings will be unable to offer this.
 The recently released Ministry of Health guidelines confirm that a proper diagnostic assessment should be comprehensive, including:

 an in-depth clinical interview (at least 1-2 hours)